Angiography is a type of X-ray used to check blood vessels.

 - a very small lump or collection of blood near where the cut was made

-There's also a very small risk of more serious complications, such as an allergic reaction to the dye, a stroke or a heart attack.
+There's also a very small risk of more serious complications, such as an allergic reaction to the contrast agent, a stroke or a heart attack.

 Read more about the risks of angiography.